-Proposed Network Act &

-Action Timing Notes Regulations

-1. Average rate Cap Dec The capped average rate in respect of a specified financial year must Act Sec 185D

-not exceed the base average rate

-by more than the average rate cap

-specified.

-2. Council Plan Dec Commence the preparation / review Act Sec 125

-of 4 year Council Plan.
-The Act requires a Council to

-prepare and approve a Council Plan

-within 6 months after a general

-election or by the next 30 June,

-whichever is later.
-At least once in

-each financial year, a Council must

-consider whether the Council Plan requires any adjustment in respect

-of its remaining period.
-Best

-practice would see this review

-taking place in time to guide the

-budget preparation.

-3. 8 Strategic Resource Plan Dec/Jan Commence the preparation / review Act Sec 126

-of 4 year Strategic Resource Plan

-(SRP).
+Action Proposed Notes Act & Action 1.
+Average rate Cap Timing Dec Notes The capped average rate in respect of a specified financial year must not exceed the base average rate by more than the average rate cap specified.
+Regulations Act Sec 185D 2.
+Council Plan Dec Commence the preparation / review of 4 year Council Plan.
+The Act requires a Council to prepare and approve a Council Plan within 6 months after a general election or by the next 30 June, whichever is later.
+At least once in each financial year, a Council must consider whether the Council Plan requires any adjustment in respect of its remaining period.
+Best practice would see this review taking place in time to guide the budget preparation.
+Act Sec 125 3.
+Strategic Resource Plan Dec/Jan Commence the preparation / review of 4 year Strategic Resource Plan (SRP).
 The SRP forms part of the Council Plan.
-It must be reviewed

-during the preparation of the

-Council Plan and adopted by 30

-June each year.
-The SRP includes

-financial statements, prepared

-based on a Council's long term

-financial plan, and a statement of human resources.

-4. Council may apply for a higher Jan Notify ESC of intention to apply for ESC

-сар a higher cap guidelines

-5 Higher cap application March A Council may apply to the ESC for Act Sec 185E

-a Special order specifying a higher cap for one or more financial years

-up to a maximum of 4 years.

-5.1.
-A proposed higher cap for each -

-financial year.

-5.2 The reasons for which Council

-seeks a higher cap

-5.3 How the views of ratepayers and

-the community have been taken into account

-How the higher cap is an efficient

-5.4 use of Council resources and

-5.4 represents value for money.

-5.5 Consideration given to

-Consideration given to reprioritising expenditure and

-Consideration given to
+It must be reviewed during the preparation of the Council Plan and adopted by 30 June each year.
+The SRP includes financial statements, prepared based on a Council's long term financial plan, and a statement of human resources.
+Act Sec 126 4.
+Council may apply for a higher cap Jan Notify ESC of intention to apply for a higher cap ESC guidelines 5 Higher cap application March A Council may apply to the ESC for a Special order specifying a higher cap for one or more financial years up to a maximum of 4 years.
+Act Sec 185E 5.1.
+A proposed higher cap for each financial year.
+5.2 The reasons for which Council seeks a higher cap 5.3 How the views of ratepayers and the community have been taken into account 5.4 How the higher cap is an efficient use of Council resources and 5.5 represents value for money.
+Consideration given to reprioritising expenditure and alternative funding options and why these are not adequate.